-The NordLink cable will directly connect the German and Norwegian energy markets for the first time.
-Electricity from wind and hydropower will be exchanged to ensure supply reliability, stable prices and a higher share of renewables in the energy mix.
-KfW Stories reports on the technologically unique project.
+Since 2021 the NordLink cable between Norway and Germany directly connects the German and Norwegian energy markets.
+Electricity from wind and hydropower is exchanged to ensure supply reliability, stable prices and a higher share of renewables in the energy mix.

 At an elevation of around 900 metres, the Svartevatn dam in southern Norway's granite massif holds back vast amounts of water.
-At first glance, the 1.4 billion cubic metres of water look peaceful and smooth behind the spectacular structure, which contains more stones than the Great Pyramid of Giza in Egypt so they say.
+At first glance, the 1.4 billion cubic metres of water look peaceful and smooth behind the spectacular structure, which contains more stones than the Great Pyramid of Giza in Egypt.
 Upon closer inspection however, you can see a maelstrom at a spot near the edge where water plummets downward.
-It is the starting point of a cascade that is over 75 kilometres long and drops 850 metres down through subterranean pipelines connected to reservoirs.
+This is the starting point of a cascade of reservoirs connected through subterranean pipelines that is over 75 kilometres long and drops 850 metres down.
+It leads to Tonstad’s Sira-Kvina power plant.

-This network leads to Sira-Kvina's Tonstad power plant.
 The plant was carved into the stone at the end of the 1960s and equipped with four turbines.
 It has the highest hydropower output in all of Norway with 3.9 billion kilowatt hours.
-Green electricity produced here will soon also flow into the German power grid.
+Green electricity produced here now also flows into the German power grid.

-On a high plateau a few hundred meters above the Tonstad hydropower plant, a new substation has been constructed to facilitate transport of a formidable 1,400 megawatts – this can supply 3.6 million households – through the sea to Wilstermarsch in northern Germany.
+On a high plateau a few hundred meters above the Tonstad hydropower plant, a new substation has been constructed to facilitate transport of a formidable 1,400 megawatts – this can supply 3.6 million households – through the sea to northern Germany.
 It is part of one of Europe's most important electricity hubs.
-Hydropower from this region has already been sent to Denmark or the Netherlands in subsea cables for years, and also through the AC power grid between Norway and Sweden and connections throughout the Nordic countries.
-In spring 2021, the longest 1400 megawatt power cable to date will be completed: NordLink.
-From then on, hydropower from Tonstad and other Norwegian hydropower plants will be available for German consumers as flexible backup power when there is little wind power in Germany.
+Hydropower from this region has already been sent to England, Denmark or the Netherlands for years.
+In spring 2021, the biggest power cable to date was completed, too: NordLink.

 Read more under the gallery.